PetroIvaniuk/llms-tools/README.md

 - [Universal Speech Model (USM)](https://ai.googleblog.com/2023/03/universal-speech-model-usm-state-of-art.html) - a state-of-the-art speech AI for 100+ languages

 ### [Eleven Labs](https://beta.elevenlabs.io/)
+- [xtovoice](https://www.xtovoice.com/) - analyze your X profile to generate a unique voice using ElevenLabs
 - [Sound Effects](https://elevenlabs.io/sound-effects) - create distinctive sound effects directly from text descriptions, streamlining your audio production process
 - [Dubbing Studio](https://elevenlabs.io/blog/introducing-dubbing-studio/) - a tool, enabling automatic, end-to-end video translation across 29 languages. hands-on control over transcript, translation, timing, and more
 - [Speech to Speech](https://elevenlabs.io/blog/product-update-speech-to-speech-and-changes-to-voices/) - a tool that lets you turn the recording of one voice to sound as if spoken by another